mitodl/ocw-studio/external_resources/README.md

   - The system avoids resubmitting the same URL to the Wayback Machine within a specified interval, defined by `WAYBACK_SUBMISSION_INTERVAL_DAYS` in [settings.py](/main/settings.py).
   - This interval can be overridden using the `submit_sites_to_wayback` management command with `--force` flag (as detailed below).

+# Wayback Machine Removal Requests

+To request removal of a URL from the Wayback Machine, email info@archive.org with the URL(s), time period for exclusion, your control period of the site or account (if applicable), and any relevant details.
+Archive.org reviews requests but does not guarantee outcomes.

 # Frequency Control

 - **External Resource Checking:**